builtbybel/Winpilot/README.md

 _Debloos may also replace the [ThisIsWin11](https://github.com/builtbybel/ThisIsWin11) app sooner or later and serve as a universal app debloater._

 - It features a **BloatFinder app**, which allows you to remove pre-installed apps automatically or the manual way.
+- The **WinModder app** allows you to apply automation capabilities based on PowerShell and community scripts.
 - Next to this the app installer **InstaPackage** is integrated, which allows you to install some of the most important apps with a click and in bulk.